-What Are the Seven Wonders of the World?
-(HD Images)
+What Are the 7 Wonders of the World? (with HD Images)

-From ancient ruins to towering monuments, the Seven Wonders of the World represent humanity's greatest achievements.
+From ancient ruins to towering monuments, the Seven Wonders of the World represent humanity's greatest architectural achievements.

 seven wonder of the world, including christ statue, colosseum, and the great wall of China.

-The first ‘seven wonders of the ancient world’ list was made more than 2000 years ago by adventurous Hellenic travelers who marveled at the world’s most incredible man-made constructions.
+The first ‘seven wonders of the world’ list was made more than 2000 years ago by adventurous Hellenic travelers who marveled at the world’s most incredible man-made constructions.
 Since then, most of the wonders in the original list have been destroyed, aside from the Great Pyramid of Giza.
-In 2001, Swiss-born, Canadian filmmaker Bernard Weber set up the New7Wonders Foundation to find a new seven wonders of the world for the modern era, asking members of the public to cast their votes.
-After months of deliberating, debating, and shortlists, these are the impressive feats that made the final cut.
+In 2001, Swiss-born Canadian filmmaker Bernard Weber set up the New7Wonders Foundation to find a new seven wonders of the world for the modern era, asking members of the public to participate in a global vote.
+After months of deliberating, debating, and shortlists, these are the impressive architectural feats that made the final cut.

 1. The Colosseum, Rome, Italy